kgorlen/EVBilling/README.md

 smtp_user = "pws.ev.energy@gmail.com"
 ```

-These settings specify the SMTP server used by **evmailbills** to email bills to
+These settings specify the SMTP server used by **mailevbills** to email bills to
 EV charger owners.
 Set the SMTP server password with the command:
 <pre>
 keyring set "<i>smtp_server</i>" "<i>smtp_user</i>"